 Track 3 is virtually unused by the major worldwide networks such as Visa.
 It is often that track 3 is not even present on the card itself.

 Track 1: the cardholder name, account number (PAN), expiration date, bank ID (BIN), and several other numbers the issuing bank uses to validate the data received.

 Track 2: all of the above except the cardholder name.
 Track 2 is used by most credit card payment systems to process their transactions.

 What Is CVV?

 The Card Verification Value (CVV) is a 3-digit number encoded on Visa credit and debit cards.
-The CVV is stored in the magnetic stripe or in the chip of a smart card.
+The CVV is stored on the magnetic stripe of a card if it's available, and sometimes it’s also stored on the chip of a smart debit card.

-A magnetic stripe reader is a hardware device that is capable of reading information encoded on a magnetic stripe which is situated on the back of a debit or credit card.
+A magnetic stripe reader, also called a magstripe reader, is a hardware device that reads the information encoded in the magnetic stripe located on the back of a plastic badge.

-The writing process, called flux reversal, causes a change in the magnetic field that can be detected by the magnetic stripe reader.
-The Stripe that appears on Credit Cards The stripe which is located on the back of a debit card is a magnetic stripe which is sometimes called a magstripe.
+The writing process is known as flux reversal, and it initiates a change in the magnetic field which is eventually detected by a magnetic stripe reader.
+The Stripe on a Credit Card The stripe on the back of a credit card is a magnetic stripe, often called a magstripe.